Skip to Main Content AUB

 Each figure is numbered in the order that it appears in your work, with a caption relating to the image where appropriate.
 Underneath the caption, you give the full reference for the image.
 This reference will vary depending on how you accessed the image —whether in a book, online, in a gallery, or if you created it yourself.

-For dissertations or theses, you should also give the page number of your work where you reproduce the image, as you would in a table of contents.
+When writing a dissertation or thesis, you should also give the page number of your work where you reproduce the image, as you would in a Table of Contents.

 Need Help?